 - Companies (Authorized to Register) Rules, 2014.

-Process involved in Conversion of Partnership Firm into Company Registration:
+Process involved in Converting a Partnership Firm into Company Registration:

 The process for converting a partnership firm into a company is divided into three main steps that are as followed-

 - In order to convert a partnership firm into a company registration a meeting is to be held where all the partners must be present.
 This is done for taking assent to authorize one or more partners to undertake the registration process on behalf of other partners.

 - A written consent is to be obtained from all the secured creditors of the firm.

 - The firm is required to make an application in RUN for availability of name.
 These following points must be undertaken by the entity while converting it to a company registration-

 - An amendment if required is to be made in the partnership deed stating a clause of conversion of the partnership firm.

 - In the Form No. URC-2, a clear advertisement for 21 days is to be published in English as well as local language.

 - The Form No. URC-2 is to be filed with the Registrar of Firms (ROF).